Table of Contents

 Meaning of INRI on the Cross

-INRI is an abbreviation from the Latin words “IESVS NAZARENVS REX IVDÆORVM” (Iēsus Nazarēnus, Rēx Iūdaeōrum), which translates “Jesus the Nazarene, King of the Jews” in English.
+INRI is an abbreviation of the Latin words “IESVS NAZARENVS REX IVDÆORVM” (Iēsus Nazarēnus, Rēx Iūdaeōrum), which translates as “Jesus the Nazarene, King of the Jews” in English.
 (Latin uses “I” and “V” instead of the English “J” and “U”)

 It was the charge Pontius Pilate placed upon Jesus.
 Pilate wrote it as a sign over his head on the cross.

 Latin was the Roman Empire’s official language.
 However, Hebrew and Greek were also common at that time.
 Jesus’ accuser intended to make his crime known to many people by writing it in three languages.

 The initialism INRI were the charges against Jesus when he was crucified on the cross.
 It originated as an accusation.
 Later on, it became a definitive statement for the Lord Jesus.
 It played a significant role in making God’s redemptive story become a reality.